padrigon-lynbert/MeanMedianMode/README.md

-Get mean, median, and mode of a 'list', input method.
+Calculate the mean, median, and mode of a list using an easy-to-read input method.
-Easy to read and to use with example;
+Already with a basic .exe .py example.
-Simple submodule, very.
+This is a straightforward submodule.
-No error and exception handling.
+No error handling.